braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/dynamic_yield.md

 ---
 nav_title: Dynamic Yield
 article_title: Dynamic Yield
-description: "This article outlines the partnership between Braze and Ada, an AI-powered platform that automates and personalizes customer interactions.
-This integration allows you to augment user profiles with data collected from your automated Ada conversations."
+description: "This article outlines the partnership between Braze and Dynamic Yield.
+This partnership allows you to leverage Dynamic Yield's recommendation and segmentation engine to create Experience Blocks that can be embedded into Braze messages."
 alias: /partners/dynamic_yield/
 page_type: partner
 search_tag: Partner